AvolitesLtd/TitanManual/website/versioned_docs/version-16.0/controlling-fixtures/fixture-groups.md

  ![Scale](/docs/images/Scale.png)

--   The Layout Editor is described in more detail with examples in the [Pixel Mapper section](../effects/pixel-mapper.md).
+-   The Group Layout Editor is described in more detail with examples in the [Pixel Mapper section](../effects/pixel-mapper.md).
 There are also some features to help with [Synergy/Ai mapping](../synergy/operating-synergy.md#layout-editor-with-ai-server).